jdbedics/clu-msclin-thesis-handbook/docs/index 4.md

   * Students are given a review sheet to help them study.
   * The exam is completed in a single day compared to the thesis that takes 2-years.
   * Questions that are not adequately answered can be successfully remitted before "failing."
   * Students can still complete an **research project** (see next section) which would allow the first three *thesis pros* to be achieved.
-A good research project is just as valued as a good thesis.
   * Students can choose any 3-credit elective during their second year (spring is recommended).
-  * The entire program is **37-units** versus 40-units with the thesis option.
+  * The entire program is 37-units versus 40-units with the thesis option.

 ***Comps "Cons"***